heygent/embanalysis/thesis/src/01-intro.md

 here is the use of concrete representations as described in [@murray2010], where abstract numerical concepts are transformed into "highly accessible concrete representations" that can be directly manipulated rather than computed through algorithmic steps.
-This reification process—the conversion of abstract concepts into concrete entities—appears to provide savants with immediate access to numerical relationships that would otherwise require complex calculations.
+This reification process - the conversion of abstract concepts into concrete entities - appears to provide savants with immediate access to numerical relationships that would otherwise require complex calculations.

 This is not meant necessarily to give a comprehensive explanation of the phenomenon on